Oesophageal Cancer

 Background

-There are about 400 new cases of oesophageal cancer in Hong Kong every year.
-Males are more prone to this disease than females, with the male-to-female ratio of incidence being around 4.5:1 in 2021.
+There are about 400 new cases of oesophageal cancer in Hong Kong every year (371 new cases in 2022).
+Males are more prone to this disease than females, with the male-to-female ratio of incidence being around 3.5:1 in 2022.
 The incidence rate of oesophageal cancer in Asia is significantly higher than that in western countries, which is probably related to the dietary habits of Asians.
 The incidence rate also increases with age.

 What is oesophageal cancer?